sondregronas/YNAB-Shared-Categories/README.md

 To update the git simply go to the directory ```cd python_scripts/YNAB-Shared-Categories/``` and run: ```sudo git reset --hard master```

 ###### Clear cache
-Unfortunately I still haven't worked out how to update the caches for categories / accounts, so if a category has been modified you will need to flush the cache.
-Do so by going to the directory and run ```sudo rm -r caches/```
+Incase something went wrong or somethings no longer working it may be necessary to clear the cache.
+Do so by running ```sudo rm -r caches/``` in the script directory.

 ## Configuration
 If you want some of the syntaxes, do so in the conf.txt file.